biplabmondal/Prediction_of_Customer_Satisfaction_Score_-CSAT-_using_Deep_Learning/README.md

 - Matplotlib
 - Seaborn
 - Scikit-learn
+- tensorflow

 ---

 # Results

-The machine learning model successfully predicts CSAT scores using customer support data.
+The Deep Learning model (ANN) successfully predicts CSAT scores using customer support data.
 The solution helps ecommerce businesses identify dissatisfied customers and improve service quality.

 ---

 # Conclusion

-This project demonstrates how machine learning can be used to predict customer satisfaction in ecommerce customer support.
+This project demonstrates how deep learning can be used to predict customer satisfaction in ecommerce customer support.

-By combining data preprocessing, exploratory data analysis, and classification models, the system provides actionable insights to improve customer experience.
+By combining data preprocessing, exploratory data analysis, and deep learning models, the system provides actionable insights to improve customer experience.

 Such predictive systems help businesses enhance service quality, increase retention, and optimize operations.